ladyjer/YOOPro-Content-Fix/README.md

 Use &lt;hr class="yoopro-content-readmore" /&gt; instead, inside YOOTheme Content Builder

-If you want to hide some section when in context "com_content.article" (single article view), inside Conent Builder add class 'yoopro-content-hide'
+If you want to hide some section when in context "com_content.article" (single article view), inside Content Builder add class 'yoopro-content-hide'.

+Please remember to enable pluing once installed.